zaproxy/zap-api-docs/source/includes/auth.md

 you can also select the login POST request in the history tab to verify the token has been sent to the application.

 <aside class="info">
-It's not madatory to set the forced used mode, if you manually set a user for ZAP activities such as scanning.
+It's not mandatory to set the forced user mode, if you manually set a user for ZAP activities such as scanning.
 </aside>

 ### Steps to Reproduce via API